c9/docs.c9.io/src/running_and_debugging/writing_a_ruby_app.md

 ### RVM Support

 We have rudimentary support for `rvm`, that allows you only to switch between versions 1.8.7 and 1.9.3.
 We don't support rvm per-project or global gemsets.

-To do this, open [the terminal](./terminal.html) and type:
+To use `rvm`, open [the terminal](./terminal.html) and type:

 ```bash
 # to switch to version 1.8.7